JesusCab77/wikitest/wp-content/plugins/echo-knowledge-base/readme.txt

 = About The Authors =
-We are the proud developers of the **[Creative Add-Ons for Elementor plugin](https://wordpress.org/plugins/creative-addons-for-elementor/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme)**.
-Write articles and documents faster and more easily using our powerful and elegant Elementor widgets.
+We are the proud developers of the **[Creative Add-Ons for Elementor plugin](https://wordpress.org/plugins/creative-addons-for-elementor/)**.